Outline

 Evaluations

-Your final grade will be based on weekly problem sets and check-ins, a midterm and a final examination.
+Your final grade will be based on assignments, quizzes, a midterm and a final examination.
 All evaluations are individual work.

 The midterm and final are closed book exams.
-Students are forbidden to use generative artificial intelligence (AI) tools.
 Any reference should be adequately cited.

-There will be weekly exercises pertaining to the class material, one of which must be handed in for credit.
-We will discuss the other exercises at the beginning of the next class.
+There will be weekly exercises, which we will discuss at the beginning of the next class.

 Assignment Points